NREL/foundational-industry-energy-data/INSTALL.md

    You might notice a `(fied)` prefix in your terminal, which indicates that you are now in the `fied` environment.
-   Now you can run the command `fied` to rebuild the dataset locally, or import it in Python as a regular package.
+   Now you can run the command `fied --version` to verify which version you are using, and run `fied` to rebuild the dataset locally.

 ### Installing with Conda